AutomationGuru/studies/javaScript/testScript.md

 ## Variables
 Variables declared with the var keyword can not have Block Scope.
-Variables declared with the let keyword can have Block Scope. - meaning Variables with let cannot be used outside Variables defined with let are not hoisted to the top.
+Variables declared with the let keyword can have Block Scope. - meaning Variables with let cannot be used outside Variables defined with let and const are not hoisted to the top.

 * ES5  Example:
 ```var userName = "john";